M-O-P-D/Police-Supply-Demand/README.md

 # CriMS

-Policing and Crime supply-demand modelling. *CriMS* is the microsynthesis and microsimulation components of this workflow:
+Policing and Crime supply-demand modelling. *CriMS* is an evolution of **crime-sim-toolkit** [[6]] and forms the microsynthesis and microsimulation components of this workflow:

 ![workflow](./doc/workflow.svg)